Human Resources Policies

 Such wrongdoing may include but is not limited to:

 This Whistleblower Policy is not intended to be used to report general employment-related concerns.
-Faculty and professional staff are, however, encouraged to constructively discuss employment-related concerns and should see the Colleges Problem Resolution Procedure for more information.
-Students should see the College Life Manual for information about reporting concerns not covered by this policy.
+Faculty and professional staff are, however, encouraged to constructively discuss employment-related concerns and should contact Human Resources for more information.
+Students should contact the Office of the Dean of the College for information about reporting concerns not covered by this policy.

 Making a Report

-To make a report via this policy, an employee or student is asked to complete and sign a Disclosure Statement.
+To make a report via this policy, an employee or student is asked to complete and sign a Disclosure Statement, which can be obtained from Human Resources.
 The Disclosure Statement should be completed as soon as possible after the incident(s) leading to the allegation of wrongdoing.

 Once the Disclosure Statement has been completed, the individual making the report is to mail or deliver the Statement to either the Director, Human Resources, or to the Assistant Director, Human Resources, Franklin & Marshall College, P.O.
 Box 3003, Lancaster, PA 17604-3003, fax (717) 358-3969.
 In the event an individual wants to make a report of suspected wrongdoing involving a member of the Human Resources staff, the individuals completed Disclosure Statement is to be submitted to the Vice President for Finance and Administration, Finance Office, Franklin & Marshall College, P.O.
 Box 3003, Lancaster, PA 17604-3003.